-The Council has taken the initiative to execute the programmes for the initial three years.
+The BCI has taken the initiative to execute the programmes for the initial three years.
 Books, periodical digests and research papers, both in hardcopy and soft copy, will be published for the benefit of teachers, advocates and academicians for continuing legal education.

 Full-time teachers, guides and guest lecturers are expected to be renowned jurists, formers judges of the Supreme Court or the High Court and Advocates of the Bar and noted Law Teachers from National Law Universities (NLUs).

 The seminars, training programmes and symposiums conducted will be presided by Hon’ble judges, law deans and members of the Bar from countries across the world.